 The National Civics Bee is an annual competition that encourages young Americans to engage in civics and contribute to their communities.
-Participating middle school students can flex their civics knowledge for a chance to win recognition and cash prizes, including $1,000 cash for the state champion.
+Participating middle school students can flex their civics knowledge for a chance to win recognition and cash prizes, including $1,000 for the state champion.

 Learn more about the competition.